Discovering Symmetry Groups with Flow Matching: Symmetry Discovery via Flow Matching

 \paragraph{Hypothesis Group and Prior over Symmetries.} We assume that the hypothesis group $G$ is connected, ensuring a well-defined logarithm map for compact groups.
-For the prior distribution $p$ over the group $G$, we use a uniform prior for compact groups and Gaussian priors over the Lie algebra coefficients for non-compact groups.
+For the prior distribution $p$ over the group $G$, we use a uniform prior for compact groups and bounded priors over the Lie algebra coefficients for non-compact groups.
 When the exponential map is not surjective, we define the prior implicitly by sampling from the Lie algebra $\mathfrak{g}$ and applying the exponential map to construct group elements, ensuring well-defined training targets.
 In experiments, we consider $G= \mathrm{SO}(2)$ (planar rotations), $\mathrm{GL}(2)$ (invertible matrices) for the 2D datasets and $G=\mathrm{SO}(3)$ (3D rotations) for the 3D datasets.
-Although $\mathrm{SO}(d)$ and $\mathrm{GL}(d)$ for larger $d$ are certainly feasible in our framework, scaling our method to large or non-compact groups introduces additional numerical challenges, which we leave for future work.

-\paragraph{Interpolant Paths Along Orbits.} Unlike either traditional FM models which operate in the Euclidean data space or Riemannian flows which operate entirely on $G$, we propose an FM model that is conditioned on data but outputs group transformations.
-More precisely, consider a data sample $x_1\sim q$ and a transformation $g\sim p(G)$ from the prior distribution.
-Let $x_0 = g x_1$.
+\paragraph{Interpolation Paths Along Orbits.} We now describe how to construct interpolation paths that respect the group structure.
+Consider a data sample $x_1\sim q$ and a transformation $g\sim p(G)$ drawn from the prior distribution.
+We apply the transformation to obtain $x_0 = gx_1$, which serves as the starting point of our flow.
 We wish to learn to flow from $x_0$ to $x_1$ using only transformations in $G$.
-Let $A = \log(g^{-1})\in \mathfrak{g}$.
-We define the interpolation in the data space (an exponential curve) via the group action generated by $A$, where:
+Let $A = \log(g^{-1})\in \mathfrak{g}$ be the Lie algebra element that generates the inverse transformation.
+We define the interpolation in the data space via the group action: